 Aesthetic resin cement

 Aesthetic resin cement contains translucent resins that are available in different shades, meaning it can be made to match the natural tooth colour.
-It is normally used for bonding all-ceramic and indirect composite restorations, including repairing a chipped tooth.
+It is normally used for bonding all-ceramic and indirect composite restorations, including chipped tooth repair.
 This type of glue has high resistance and utility and a unique composition that does not break apart or dissolve.

 How do dentists choose dental glue?